-Now, with it being just the two of us and with having not visited for quite a few years.
-It was time to re-live the magic and have a couple of days exploring.
+Now, with it being just the two of us and having not visited for a few years, it was time to re-live the magic and have a couple of days exploring.

 So, if you’re not sure where or what Annecy is, here’s the small talk!

 Located approx 25 miles from Geneva, it sits in the most beautiful of settings.
-With the cleanest Lake in Europe as it’s main attraction.
+The cleanest Lake in Europe is its main attraction.
 Annecy, not only has the beauty of it’s ancient old town, with intricate canals and narrow streets, but it’s natural surroundings are just dreamy.

 The Alps dominate the skyline, as the mountains appear to drop towards the water’s edge.
 The clear blue water of the lake is a haven for water sports, swimming, boating or just lazing around on one of it’s grassy banks or sheltered beaches.

 The tourists do flock here, therefore, an abundance of campsites are available and on our visit the whole area was packed!

 We of course, stayed for free on the Aire.
 Situated just a couple of minutes walk from the lake and about 10 minute walk to the centre of the old town, it’s ideal.